-- Sponsor of the Oregon Veterinary Medical Association's 2013 Oregon State Fair outreach booth which will focus on the human-animal bond.
-View the winning entries in our Human-Animal Bond Photo Contest, which was held in conjunction with this year's Fair.
+- Sponsor of the Oregon Veterinary Medical Association's 2013 Oregon State Fair outreach booth which focused on the human-animal bond.
+View the winning entries in our Human-Animal Bond Photo Contest, which was held in conjunction with the Fair.

 - Sponsor of the Oregon Animal Hall of Fame™, a program to honor animals who, through unselfish and courageous accomplishments, exemplify the affection, loyalty, security, public service, and value of the human-animal bond.
 Worthy animals are honored at a ceremony held during the Oregon Veterinary Conference.